Making Travel Magical by Going Solo

 Later on, out came our handy pumps and we inflated soccer balls and basket balls for the local children.
 When we left the village later that day, we left fulfilled, having spent wonderful moments connecting with people and leaving behind supplies that the children of the village will have for years to come.

 Now, as we prepare to venture off to new lands, new adventures certainly await.
 Camel trekking through the Sahara desert, visiting with a Berber family, meeting with an herbalist, just to name a few.
 If you’d like to hear more about CAA’s Solo Traveller Club, contact me, Tina, CAA’s resident Solo Traveller Guru directly at 613-721-3260 or firstname.lastname@example.org.
-Join us in Morocco or Iceland!
+Join us in Morocco!
 Hope to see you on my next Solo Traveller Trip!